pseusys/SeasideVPN/README.md

 ### Whirlpool

 Whirlpool program is written in Go language.
 It manages encrypting, decrypting, assembling and transferring requests and responses.

-Whirlpool accepts client packages at UDP port 1723, no more than 32000 bytes in size, encrypted.
+Whirlpool accepts client packages at UDP port 1723, no more than 2000 bytes in size, encrypted.
 TODO: encryption negotiation is yet to be implemented!

+Whirlpool sends messages to UDP port 1724, in packets of size 2000, encrypted.

 > WARNING!
 Any UDP packets arriving to port 1723 will be treated as user packets, i.e. user should never send packets to port 1723 of any server via Seaside VPN!